AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Flail.** The Slashing part of any Kusarigama you wield gains the Reach property.

 **Ensnaring Chain.** When you hit with the Bludgeoning part of a Kusarigama, you can forgo dealing damage to instead Disarm the target or Restrain them until the start of your next turn.
-While the target is restrained in this way you can only attack with the Slashing part of a Kusarigama, and it loses the Reach property.
+While the target is  Restrained in this way you can only attack with the Slashing part of a Kusarigama, and it loses the Reach property.

 **Swing Hook.** You are able to use the weight at the end of the Kusarigama chain as a grappling hook to reach higher places.
 You can throw the weight around beams, tree branches, into windows, and to other places of your DM's discretion within 15 feet.
 Creatures can climb the chain as if it were a rope, or they can swing from the chain to make Long Jumps of up to 20 feet as part of their movement.